Power-Toolkit

 destroy() {

-if (this._container) {
+if (this.ui.container) {

-this._container.removeEventListener('click', this._delegatedHandler);
+this.ui.container.removeEventListener('click', this._delegatedHandler);

 }